dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve3.md

 ### 2.1 - Curve Path with Quadratic Bezier Curve and Points

-There is createing an instance of a curve path by calling the [THREE.CurvePath](https://threejs.org/docs/#api/en/extras/core/CurvePath) constructor function, then I just need to start adding Curves to it with the add method of this class.
+There is creating an instance of a curve path by calling the [THREE.CurvePath](https://threejs.org/docs/#api/en/extras/core/CurvePath) constructor function, then I just need to start adding Curves to it with the add method of this class.
 For this I created an array with the values that I want to create a start point, and point and control point for each curve.
-In then just need to looop over this array and create the Vector3 objects that I then pass to the THREE.QuadraticBezierCurve3 constrcor and then add each path to the Curve Path.
+In then just need to loop over this array and create the Vector3 objects that I then pass to the THREE.QuadraticBezierCurve3 constructor and then add each path to the Curve Path.

 I can then use the Curve Path like that of any other Curve Object and as such all the Curve class methods are there to work with such as the Get Points method.
 However I have found that when using a method such as that the number that I give for the number of points will be for each curve object in the curve path rather than the curve path over all.